criteo/node-disruption-controller/README.md

 ### NodeDisruption

-The NodeDisruption represent the disruption of one or more nodes.
-The controller doesn't make any asumption on the nature of the disruption (reboot, network down).
+The NodeDisruption represents the disruption of one or more nodes.
+The controller doesn't make any assumption on the nature of the disruption (reboot, network down).

 A nodeDisruption contains a selector to select the nodes impacted by the disruption and a state.